How to watch San Francisco Giants vs. Pittsburgh Pirates

-The San Francisco Giants kick off a three-game series against the Pittsburgh Pirates tonight at Oracle Park.
+The San Francisco Giants play game two of this three-game series against the Pittsburgh Pirates tonight at Oracle Park.

-Taking the mound for the Giants will be left-hander Carlos Rodón, who enters today’s game with a 2.95 ERA, 2.28 FIP, with 161 strikeouts to 39 walks in 128.1 innings pitched.
-His last start was in the Giants’ 7-3 win over the Oakland Athletics on Saturday, in which he allowed one run on five hits with three strikeouts in five and a third innings.
+Taking the mound for the Giants is right-hander Logan Webb, who enters today’s game with a 3.17 ERA, 3.33 FIP, with 115 strikeouts to 37 walks in 142 innings pitched.
+His last start was in the Giants’ 6-4 win over the Oakland Athletics on Sunday, in which he allowed two runs on four hits with five strikeouts and three walks in seven innings.

 Where: Oracle Park, San Francisco, California